aws-samples/sample-s2s-cdk-agent/industry-specific-demo-data/airline/README.md

 After deployment:
 1. Access the frontend URL provided in the deployment output
-2. Sign in with your Cognito credentials
+2. Create a cognito user by going to AWS Console.
+Sign in with your Cognito credentials.
 3. Start a conversation with the agent
 4. Try queries like:
    - "I want to check my upcoming flights"